Glossary of Psychological Tests & Scales

 Adverse Childhood Experiences (ACE) Questionnaire

-A 10-item screening tool developed by the CDC and Kaiser Permanente to assess early exposure to potentially traumatic events—such as abuse, neglect, or household dysfunction.
-Higher scores are associated with increased risk for physical and mental health problems later in life.
-The ACE test doesn’t diagnose but reveals how early environments shape long-term well-being.
+A 10-item screening tool developed by the CDC and Kaiser Permanente to assess early exposure to potentially traumatic experiences — including abuse, neglect, and household dysfunction.
+Higher ACE scores are associated with elevated risk for physical and mental health difficulties across the lifespan.
+The ACE does not produce a diagnosis; it documents environmental exposure and provides a basis for understanding how early conditions shape later functioning.

 Attachment Style Questionnaire (ASQ)